brandoncamp16/the-c-programming-language-exercises/README.md

 # the-c-programming-language-exercises
-A repository for the exercises from The C Programming Language 2nd Edition.
+A repository for the exercises from the C Programming Language 2nd Edition.